biocorecrg/RNAseq_course_2019/docs/linux_containers.md

 <br/>

 **HOMEWORK for today**
-* Make sure you are good to run the software for the analysis outside the training room.
+* Make sure you are set up to run the software for the analysis outside the training room.
-* Start downloading data for the [Final project[(https://biocorecrg.github.io/RNAseq_course_2019/challenge.html).
+* Start downloading data for the [**Final project**](https://biocorecrg.github.io/RNAseq_course_2019/challenge.html).